wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_eth_newBlockFilter.md

 ---
-title: optimism:eth_newBlockFilter \[WebSocket\]
+title: optimism:eth_newBlockFilter - Optimism
-description: Creates a filter in the node, to notify when a new block arrives.
-Tocheck if the state has changed, call eth_getFilterChanges.
+description: Example code for the optimism:eth_newBlockFilter ws method. Сomplete guide on how to use optimism:eth_newBlockFilter ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters